phdmajidsepahvand/TED-MKD/README.md

 ### Data

-To comprehensively evaluate the effectiveness and generalizability of the proposed Structured Multi-Teacher Knowledge Distillation (MKD) framework, we conducted experiments on seven publicly available benchmark datasets spanning both coarse-grained and fine-grained visual recognition tasks:
+To comprehensively evaluate the effectiveness and generalizability of the proposed Structured Multi-Teacher Knowledge Distillation (MKD) framework, TED-MKD conducted experiments on seven publicly available benchmark datasets spanning both coarse-grained and fine-grained visual recognition tasks: